helix-editor/spellbook/README.md

 Hunspell dictionaries use these prefixing and suffixing rules to compress the dictionary.
 Without prefixes and suffixes we'd need a big set of every possible conjugation of every word in the dictionary.
 That might be possible with the gigabytes of RAM we have today but it certainly isn't efficient.

 Another way Hunspell dictionaries "compress" words like this is compounding.
-For example with the COMPOUNDRULES directive:
+For example with the COMPOUNDRULE directive:

 ```
 # compound rules: